Judge continues halt of California’s ban on gator products

 Companies that make and use alligator and crocodile leather and ranchers in Louisiana and Florida had filed suit Dec.
 10 against the 2019 law, and Louisiana landowners had joined the state commission in another filed Dec.
 12. Chief District Judge Kimberly J. Mueller of California’s Eastern District consolidated them in Wednesday’s order against enforcement.

-The California Attorney General’s Office did not immediately respond to a call and email Thursday requesting comment on Mueller’s order, which follows a temporary order that halted enforcement in December.
 California’s law also covers products made from two crocodile species — Nile and saltwater — which also can be sold legally under an international conservation treaty and U.S. laws.

 Louisiana and the other plaintiffs made a strong showing that federal law, including the Endangered Species Act, controls trade in those products and preempts California from barring trade in them, Mueller wrote.
 She rejected California’s argument that it was only regulating trade within the state.